 - 1. High School that player's residence is zoned for based on tax record. - 2.
 High school is located within the same youth community lacrosse program.
 Players have the option of playing for a program within their community or with a program that is more convenient due to the proximity of the physical location of the high school. - 3.
 Proximity of a high school player's residence to the physical location of the participating high schools. - 4.
-The limitation on the number of players a team can have. - 5.
+The limitation on the number of players a team can have with consideration given to player numbers. - 5.
 The consent of the 'assignee' governing Board of Directors, which consent shall not be unreasonably withheld.